ThiagoCits/Gerrit_on_docker_SAML_Kecloak/README.md

 A observation: In the file Gerrit_on_docker_SAML_keycloak, change the information about de gerrit_ip for the ip of your Gerrit server.

-We'll need to create a user that will to authenticate on Gerrit aplication, for this on Keycloak, in the left bar, click in USERS, after Add User.
+We'll need to create a user that will to authenticate on Gerrit aplication, for this on Keycloak, in the left bar, click in `USERS`, after `Add User`.

-In the GENERAL fild, fill the username, in this case a I will user the username "jdoe" Fill the fild email, I'll put "john.doe@org.com".
+In the GENERAL fild, fill the username, in this case a I will user the username `jdoe`.

+Fill the fild email, I'll put `john.doe@org.com`.

-In the First name, I'll user John and  in the Last Name, a I'll fill with "Doe".
+In the First name, I'll user `John` and  in the Last Name, a I'll fill with `Doe`.

 After create the user, We'll need to add the passoword to it.
 Return the Option USERS, and click on the user that you created.